 Neutron radiation plays a key role in many forms of testing and analysis for both research and commercial purposes, including nondestructive materials evaluation and the production of lifesaving medical radioisotopes.
 Until now, accelerator-based DD and DT neutron generators have had low neutron yields (neutrons per second), limiting their usefulness in some of these areas.

 Phoenix develops and builds the strongest compact DD neutron generators in the world.
-Our high flux neutron generator systems outmatch all other systems of similar or lesser size and form factor and provide lower costs-per-neutron with simpler regulatory burdens compared to a nuclear reactor facility.
+When it comes to neutron yield, our high flux neutron generator systems outmatch all other systems of similar or lesser size and form factor and provide lower costs-per-neutron with simpler regulatory burdens compared to a nuclear reactor facility.

 The neutron radiation produced by our deuterium-deuterium fusion neutron generators can be used for a wide variety of research and industrial purposes, including:

 - Neutron activation analysis

 - Radiation effects testing

 - Nuclear fuel scanning

 - Screening and detection

 Our DD neutron generators produce intermediate to high neutron yields, ideal performance levels for industrial applications of neutron radiation.

 A DD neutron generator, or deuterium-deuterium neutron generator, is a system that creates neutron radiation by fusion reactions between deuterium atoms.
 Deuterium is an isotope of hydrogen containing an extra neutron.
 When two deuterium atoms collide and produce a fusion reaction, they create free neutrons which comprise neutron radiation along with helium ions.